Morecambe Bay Academy

 Morecambe Bay Academy is a coeducational secondary school and sixth form located in Morecambe, Lancashire, England.
 It was founded as Morecambe Grammar School in 1919, moving to its current site on Dallam Avenue in 1938 on a former golf links course.
 In 2019, it was renamed to Morecambe Bay Academy during the process of becoming an academy.

 Admissions

-There are approximately 1500 pupils.
-It is situated just off the A589.
+There are approximately 1047 pupils at a school capacity of 1539.
+The school is situated just off the A589.

 History

 Grammar school

 The Ward family donated the land to Lancashire county council.
 The main school building is an art deco construction containing the administration area, school hall, dining facilities, and gym as well as the English, Maths and Science faculties, two Design Technology workshops and the RE department.
 In the 1930s there were around 300 boys and girls, 400 in 1938, 650 in 1942, 500 in 1953, and 850 in 1964.
 During the 1960s and 1970s two ROSLA blocks (which currently house Art, Drama, Music and PSE).
 In the late 1960s, the Department of Education and Science chose the school (along with the Rosebery School for Girls) to build an experimental sixth form centre.